 The fear of poverty has an official name.
-It’s called Peniaphobia which is defined as “a fear of having no money or being poor.
+It’s called Peniaphobia which is defined as “a fear of having no money or being poor”.
 This is not to be confused with Aporophobia which is a fear of and hostility to people who are poor, without resources and helpless.

 For some Peniaphobia is an irrational fear of losing wealth or what they have and falling into poverty.
 Alternatively, for others it could be a fear of falling deeper into poverty.
-In both cases the fear is real – no matter how unlikely either of these eventualities actually are the intense anxiety can be totally life-changing.
+In both cases the fear is real – no matter how unlikely either of these eventualities actually are this intense anxiety can be totally life-changing.